Many people wonder how long it takes to see all the amazing benefits of hydrolyzed collagen.

 Collagen peptides (also known as hydrolyzed gelatine or collagen) can provide remarkable health and healing benefits with long term supplementation.
 However, you’re not going to see results within the first few weeks.
 Some results may even take up to 6 months.

-This is unfortunate for many suppliers on review-heavy site like amazon who get negative reviews and returns by customers who expect results too quickly.
+This is unfortunate for many suppliers on review-heavy sites like amazon who get negative reviews and returns by customers who expect results too quickly.
 If a recommended brand has some negative reviews on these sites always look closer.
 If those bad reviews are customers who were disappointed in their lack of results in the first few weeks, consider giving the brand a shot anyway.

 This doesn’t bother me as I personally plan to take hydrolyzed collagen for the rest of my life.
 My nails are stronger, my hair has never been in better shape, my skin has markedly improved, and longterm back and knee pain are noticeable decreased.
 Anecdotally, this supplement has practically been a miracle for me and my entire immediate family.
 That’s why I’m so obsessed with reasearching and writing the truth about it here.

 I believe everyone should have the chance to benefit from collagen hydrolysate.
 For more information on this supplement, and suggestions for the best available brands, please see my main hydrolyzed collagen information page.